Abdulcool/Finger-Led-Recognition/README.md

 <h2 >NO Arduino Board is specified in the code so you can use anyone </h2>
-<h2 >Don't forget to write your correct comport where your Arduino is connected </h2>
+<h2 >Don't forget to write your correct comport where your Arduino is connected in th</h2>